PaddlePaddle/PaddleClas/deploy/slim/quant/README_en.md

 For quantitative model deployment, please refer to [Mobile terminal model deployment](../../lite/readme_en.md)

-## Notices:
+## Notes:

 * In quantitative training, it is suggested to load the pre-trained model obtained from conventional training to accelerate the convergence of quantitative training.
 * In quantitative training, it is suggested that the initial learning rate should be changed to `1 / 20 ~ 1 / 10` of the conventional training, and the training epoch number should be changed to `1 / 5 ~ 1 / 2` of the conventional training.
-In terms of learning rate strategy, other configuration information is not recommended to be changed.
+In terms of learning rate strategy, it's better to train with warmup, other configuration information is not recommended to be changed.